Culture of the United States Marine Corps: Swords

 Two styles of swords are worn by Marines.
-The Marine Corps officers' sword is a Mameluke sword, similar to the Persian shamshir presented to Lt.
-Presley O'Bannon after the Battle of Derna during the First Barbary War.
+The Marine Corps officers' sword is a Mameluke sword, similar to the Persian shamshir presented to Leuitenant Presley O'Bannon after the Battle of Derna during the First Barbary War.
 After its adoption in 1825 and initial distribution in 1826, Mameluke swords have been worn by Marine officers ever since, except during the period 1859–1875, when they were required to wear the Army's Model 1850 Foot Officers' Sword.
 Upon returning to the traditional sword, many officers gave their Army swords to their senior non-commissioned officer (NCO), creating the basis for the NCO sword.
 Generally, Marines are the only branch where enlisted members regularly carry a sword (the Army authorizes platoon and first sergeants to carry a Model 1840 sword during some ceremonies, while the Chief of Naval Operations authorized chief petty officers and above to carry an optional ceremonial cutlass with dress uniforms in 2010).

 Birthday

 The Marine Corps birthday is celebrated every year on 10 November, when on this date in 1775, the Second Continental Congress raised two battalions of Marines.
-Tun Tavern is regarded as the location of the first marines to enlist under Commandant Samuel Nicholas.
+Tun Tavern is regarded as the location of the first Marines to enlist under Commandant Samuel Nicholas.
 Prior to 1921, Marines celebrated the 11 July 1798 recreation of the Corps (it having been disbanded following the end of the Revolutionary War) with little fanfare.
 Then, Marine Corps Order 47 was published by Commandant John A. Lejeune: